-Conflict between states comes at a great cost (Pinker, 2011; Goldstein, 2011; Pond, 2017; Neuenkirch and Neumeier, 2016) and the fact that states fail to agree to a settlement before engaging in coercion is a puzzle (Fearon, 1995) motivating extensive research into the conditions for the onset of and success in war or economic sanctions (Bas and Schub, 2018; Gartzke et al., 2017).
-To this end, scholars have developed a number of theories to understand how conflict in international relations unfolds, focusing on the role of economist cost, audience cost, uncertainty and signalling (Bas and Schub, 2018; Gartzke et al., 2017).
+Conflict between states comes at a great cost (Pinker, 2011; Goldstein, 2011; Pond, 2017; Neuenkirch and Neumeier, 2016), yet we observe that states fail to agree on a settlement before engaging in a war or imposing economic sanctions.
+This puzzle motivates extensive research into the conditions for the onset of and prospects for success in conflict in international relations (Bas and Schub, 2018; Gartzke et al., 2017).
+To this end, scholars have developed a number of theories to understand how conflict between states unfolds, focusing on the role of economic cost, audience cost, uncertainty and signalling (Bas and Schub, 2018; Gartzke et al., 2017).
 In this article, we build on this literature and offer a unified framework, with a complex understanding of uncertainty, clear specification of the role of signalling and sharp empirical predictions.
 Effectively, this article answers the call for "greater precision" (Bas and Schub, 2018) in research on conflict in international relations and creates a unified platform on which further empirical and theoretical work can develop.

-In this article, we propose a crisis bargaining model, in which the probability of success of a threat and engagement in a coercion is not only influenced by domestic audience and economic cost, but also by the uncertainty in a state's belief about the costs and benefits of the opposing party.
-We make these costs and benefits and accompanying probabilities explicit, which allows for application of the model to various conflict scenarios.
-Our model contributes to existing literature in two ways.
-First, we offer a game theory crisis bargaining model and derive success and engagement probabilities formally, which allows for easy application to various conflict scenarios, whereas the current scholarship does not specify any type of probabilities.
-We explore the model outcomes across various values of the parameters, leading to a number of propositions on the effects of economic costs, audience costs and payoff uncertainty on the conflict's outcome.
-Second, we distinguish the constraining role of information and domestic audience cost as two separate effects in determining a situation's outcome; whereas previous literature did not differentiate between domestic audience cost and information, assuming it to be a single mechanism.
-In addition, we make the code of all our analyses available in a user-friendly and well-documented archive, thereby inviting other researchers to adjust our baseline conditions and generate own results with our crisis bargaining model.
+In this article, we propose a crisis bargaining model, in which the probability of success of a threat and engagement in a coercion is not only influenced by domestic audience and economic cost, but also by the varying uncertainty in a state's belief about the costs and benefits of the opposing party.
+Our model contributes to existing literature in three ways.
+First, we distinguish the constraining role of information and costs - either economic or audience - as separate mechanisms in determining states' behaviour.
+Second, we offer a crisis bargaining model that derives success and engagement probabilities formally, which allows for easy application to various conflict scenarios.
+We explore the model outcomes across various values of the parameters, leading to a number of propositions on the effects of economic costs, audience costs and uncertainty on the conflict's onset and outcome.
+Finally, we make the code of all our analyses available in a user-friendly and well-documented archive, thereby inviting other researchers to adjust our baseline conditions and generate own predictions with our crisis bargaining model.

 Our paper is structured as follows.
 First, in Section 2, we offer an overview of the literature on crisis bargaining and list the limitations of the current approaches.
-Then, we develop a novel game theory model for crisis bargaining under complete and incomplete information in Section 3.
-Next, in Section 4, we analyse the prediction of our model in respect to effectiveness of threats and onset of coercion; we also derive a number of propositions.
+Then, we develop a game theory model for crisis bargaining under complete and incomplete information - where uncertainty can vary - in Section 3.
+Next, in Section 4, we analyse the prediction of our model in respect to effectiveness of threats and onset of coercion; we also derive a number of propositions relevant for empirical research.
 Finally, we conclude the article in Section 5.